pwong09/pwong09.github.io/README.md

 ### Future Dev Ideas
 1. Add a light / dark theme toggle button
 2. Add a nav bar that takes me to:
 - my blog
-~~ - a projects page that shows all projects (old & new) ~~
+<s>- a projects page that shows all projects (old & new)</s>
-~~ - contact form ~~
+<s>- contact form</s>
-~~ 3.
+<s>3.
 Add background animation!
 Cherry blossoms?
 Laser beams?
-A little cat that walks all around the edge of the browser? ~~
+A little cat that walks all around the edge of the browser?</s>
 4. Mobile responsiveness